Want to ride one in one of the most beautiful and toughest rides in Oregon?

 Actually, want to ride one of the most beautiful rides in the world?
 If you said yes, then know we’re applauding, but also freaking out a little for you – Ride the Rim Crater Lake isn’t for the weak hearted.
 There’s a reason we caution participants to know what the route involves before committing to the challenge.
 But, if you’ve got the gall and the wattage to crank up some equally gorgeous and steep, long climbs, then Ride the Rim Crater Lake is also a heck of a lot of fun and a great way to experience Crater Lake National Park first hand.

-Ride the Rim Crater Lake is taking place in September 12th & 19th, 2020, and jointly hosted by Crater Lake National Park and the Discover Klamath Visitor Center and Convention Bureau.
+Ride the Rim Crater Lake takes place September 7 & 14, 2024, and is jointly hosted by Crater Lake National Park, Friends of Crater Lake National Park, and the Discover Klamath Visitor Center and Convention Bureau.
 The ride is a vehicle free way to experience East Rim Drive with approximately 25 miles and 3,500 feet of climbing.

 East Rim Drive will be closed to vehicles from 8:00 am to 6:00 pm.
 During this time you can expect to see 5 rest stops on the route as well.
 WE DO NOT PROVIDE A SAG WAGON, so please come prepared to be able to repair a flat tire or tube specific to your bike.
 We will provide basic bike repair (but may not suite your bike) and first aid kits at the rest stops.
 Water will be provided in bulk so please bring refillable water bottles.
 Other amenities will also be provided at the rest stops which you can find under the Rider Guide section of the website.